tweag/chainsail/app/client/README.md

 The `client` is based on [Next.js](https://nextjs.org/) framework and bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 We use [Tailwindcss](https://tailwindcss.com/) for CSS styling.

-## Firebase

-Make sure to copy your [firebase](https://firebase.google.com/) credentials to the project directory for the login to work properly.
-Client configuration should be placed in `.env.local`.
-The desired interface for `.env.local` is given in `.env.local.example`.

 ## Develop

-Get a key for the `resaas-client@resaas-simeon-dev.iam.gserviceaccount.com` service account, which has the correct permissions to access the Firebase admin secrets in Google Cloud Secret Manager.
-Save that key to, say, `client_sa_key.json`.
 Then use `nix-shell` from the project root directory.
 It helps all developers to have an identical environment with the required build inputs.
 Then come back to the `client` directory, install the dependencies and run the development server: